jakerb/Tasche/README.md

 ### Get Started

-For this demo, I've created an index page and added a the variable `name`:
+For this demo, I've created an index page and added the variable `name`:

 ```
 <html>